SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 ## Receiving messages

-In order to receive a message from a topic a JMS *Consumer*) needs to be created.
+In order to receive a message from a topic a JMS *MessageConsumer* needs to be created.

 ![]({{ site.baseurl }}/images/publish-subscribe-details-1.png)